-Scarlet fever is caused by the same type of bacteria that cause strep throat.
+Scarlet fever is caused by the same type of bacteria that causes strep throat — group A streptococcus (strep-toe-KOK-us), also called group A strep.
 In scarlet fever, the bacteria release a toxin that produces the rash and red tongue.

-The infection spreads from person to person via droplets expelled when an infected person coughs or sneezes.
-The incubation period — the time between exposure and illness — is usually two to four days.
+The infection spreads from person to person by droplets released when an infected person coughs or sneezes.
+The incubation period — the time between exposure and illness — is usually 2 to 4 days.

 Children 5 to 15 years of age are more likely than are other people to get scarlet fever.
-Scarlet fever germs spread more easily among people in close contact, such as family members or classmates.
+Scarlet fever germs spread more easily among people in close contact, such as family members, child-care groups or classmates.

 If scarlet fever goes untreated, the bacteria may spread to the:

 Rarely, scarlet fever can lead to rheumatic fever, a serious inflammatory disease that can affect the heart, joints, nervous system and skin.

 A possible relationship has been suggested between strep infection and a rare condition called pediatric autoimmune neuropsychiatric disorder associated with group A streptococci (PANDAS).
 Children with this condition experience worsened symptoms of neuropsychiatric conditions, such as obsessive-compulsive disorder or tic disorders, with strep.
 This relationship currently remains unproved and controversial.

 There is no vaccine to prevent scarlet fever.
 The best ways to prevent scarlet fever are the same as the standard precautions against infections:

 - Wash your hands.
 Show your child how to wash hands thoroughly with warm soapy water for at least 20 seconds.
 Alcohol-based hand sanitizer can be used if soap and water are not available.